PHYSICIAN ESSENTIAL JOB FUNCTIONS AND TASKS

-- Determine progress of each patient's condition at the time of the regulatory visit by evaluating the patient, talking with staff as needed, talking with responsible parties and/or family as indicated, and reviewing relevant information, as needed.
+- Determine the progress of each patient's condition at the time of the regulatory visit by evaluating the patient, talking with staff as needed, talking with responsible parties and/or family as indicated, and reviewing the relevant information, as needed.

 - In consultation with the facility's staff, determine appropriate services and programs for a patient, consistent with diagnoses, conditions, prognosis, and patient and family goals and wishes, focusing on helping patients attain their highest practicable level of functioning in the least restrictive environment.
-Conduct or arrange for palliative care counseling and pain management interventions when the resident is determined to be terminally ill or has a life limiting condition that may benefit from these services.
+Conduct or arrange for palliative care counseling and pain management interventions when the resident is determined to be terminally ill or has a life-limiting condition that may benefit from these services.

 - Prepare, authenticate and date progress notes at each visit.